 The Belcourt Theatre is a unique Nashville treasure with a vibrant historic past and deep roots in the community.
 Today, the Belcourt is a nonprofit cultural institution dedicated to presenting the best of independent, documentary, world, repertory and classic cinema.
 The Belcourt provides opportunities for people of all ages to discover, explore and learn through the power of film.
 We cultivate and build on the powerful sense of shared experience that audiences can achieve — taking advantage of our building’s physical character and location in the heart of a lively Nashville neighborhood.
-At the same time, we work with community partners throughout Nashville and Middle Tennessee to bring inspiring films to children and young people with our Mobile Movie Theatre.
+At the same time, we work with community partners throughout Nashville and Middle Tennessee to bring inspiring films to children, young people and adults with our Mobile Movie Theatre.

 - 1925 | Opens as the Hillsboro Theater to show silent movies, with a Kimball organ, 800 leather-covered seats, and Nashville’s largest stage

 - 1930s | First performance of the Children’s Theatre of Nashville and home to the Grand Ole Opry (1934-1936)

 - 1937 | Renamed Nashville Community Playhouse and is the site for community events, theatre and film

 - 1966 | Renamed the Belcourt Cinema — and returns to its original use as a movie house

 - 1993 | Carmike (and the Massey family) ends a successful 30-year lease of the Belcourt Theatre; Watkins Film joins Belcourt LLC to manage the building